Discipline for Young Children: Why Children Misbehave

 Children feel accepted when parents take time to listen to their thoughts and feelings.
 They feel accepted when they are not compared with another child in the family or neighborhood.
 Being accepted as a worthy human being and an important member of the family gives children feelings of belonging.
 They are more likely to behave well when they feel accepted.

-Which one of the answers will help children behave better and also help them feel that they are able, worthwhile persons?
+Which one of the answers (A or B) will help children behave better and also help them feel that they are able, worthwhile persons?

 Children are upset by change.
 When there is a new baby in the family, or a parent is sick, or the family moves to a new neighborhood, children may misbehave.
 They feel insecure when routines are upset and they need to be reassured at such times.

 Children need attention and the security it brings.
 Give your child extra attention when he needs it and you will find that there are fewer times when he seeks attention by misbehaving.

 Sometimes parents forget to let children know that they approve of what the children are doing.
 When a child gets approval for what he does, it makes him feel good and he will be likely to do it again to get another “good feeling.”